 Treatment for this condition depends on the type of trauma or damage that occurs, as well as the patients past medical history.
 Doctors may use a combination of treatments, including surgery, medications, and hearing aids to help the patient recover their hearing.

 Dealing with hearing loss is a challenge.
-However, cheap hearing aids provide an inexpensive solution to your problems, and most doctors will recommend that you use these devices to maintain your hearing as you age.
+However, there are several options for hearing loss treatments such as cheap hearing aids provide an inexpensive solution to your problems, and most doctors will recommend that you use these devices to maintain your hearing as you age.

 Search hearing aid reviews to find out how much hearing aids cost, and what models are available to you.
 Most affordable hearing aids have the same features and functionality as the expensive versions, and hearing aid price should never be your defining reason for purchasing your device.